 In today’s Gospel reflection, Father Ian VanHeusen presents a spiritual exercise based on John 14:15-21.

 St. Ignatius of Loyola explains, “By the term “Spiritual Exercises” is meant every method of examination of conscience, of meditation, of contemplation, of vocal and mental prayer, and of other spiritual activities.”

 “For just as taking a walk, journeying on foot, and running are bodily exercises, so we call Spiritual Exercises every way of preparing and disposing the soul to rid itself of all inordinate attachments, and, after their removal, of seeking and finding the will of God in the disposition of our life for the salvation of our soul.”

-This week, we invite you to first prayerfully read the Gospel for the Sixth Sunday After Easter, then watch the video, and finally go through Father VanHeusen’s spiritual exercise.
+We invite you to first prayerfully read the Gospel passage, then watch the video, and finally go through Father VanHeusen’s spiritual exercise.

 Jesus said to his disciples:“If you love me, you will keep my commandments.